Zacharypeng/11-731/11-731_Assignment_1_Report.md

 ## Result and Analysis

 For the given validation and test dataset, this model reaches **BLEU score of 25.91** on validation dataset, and **BLEU score of 24.47** on the test dataset.
-The output result stores in the valid_output.txt and the test_output.txt.
+The output result stores in the dev.txt and the test.txt.
 The training log is in the training_log.txt.
 Definitely should try Beam Search for future experiments.

 ## Experiments